What’s the Problem in Sales Performance?

 In the business world, wisdom says that nothing happens until someone sells something.
 Sales are crucial to the sustainability of a company.
 However, many organizations do not manage their sales function to ensure success.
 They accept a hit and miss approach to forecasting and closing deals.
 Some managers fall into the trap of becoming too focused on an individual, or team quota and the need to “make that number”.
 They lose track of vital lead performance metrics that would enhance sales conversion.
 Reps also need insight into which stages in the sales cycle they are falling behind.
 This knowledge can motivate them to take action so they can achieve their primary goal, a closed deal.

 What’s the Fix?

 In real estate, the key to success is location, location, location.
-In sales the key to success is visibility of rep activities and results.
+In sales, the key to success is the visibility of rep activities and results.
 This is achieved with a leaderboard.
 This is especially when the leaderboard is displayed on an office TV.
-When you display information for the individual, the team and the office to see, a rep cannot hide their performance.
-Enabling reps to see their progress against an activity on the TV is good for company business transparency.
-Reps will have immediate feedback on where their pipeline is lacking and what they need to do to fix this situatio.
-It’s far better to allow reps to see their performance gaps and self correct.
+When you display information for the individual, the team, and the office to see, a rep cannot hide their performance.
+Enabling reps to see their progress against activity on the TV is good for company business transparency.
+Reps will have immediate feedback on where their pipeline is lacking and what they need to do to fix this situation.
+It’s far better to allow reps to see their performance gaps and self-correct.
 It is more difficult to rely on managers to intervene at exactly the right time to effect behavior change and fix the issue.
 This transparency means they are more likely to do the work required to improve their score and ranking for that activity.
-Leaderboards encourage remarkably consistent patterns of behavior. leaderboards are more effective change levers than incentive,s which may only change behaviour for a short time.
+Leaderboards encourage remarkably consistent patterns of behavior. leaderboards are more effective change levers than incentives which may only change behavior for a short time.
 The concept behind leaderboards is to turn short-term habits into long-term behaviors.
 Companies thrive when there is a predictable certainty around sales performance.